amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 title: "Backbone.js for absolute beginners - getting started (part 2: Models, Collections and Views)"
 date: 2012-09-13 00:08
 comments: true
-categories: [backbonejs, javascript, web frameworks, web development, agile frameworks, tutorials]
+categories: [backbonejs, javascript]
 toc: true
 ---

 This tutorial builts on top of the first part and continue with BacboneJS's Models, Collections and Views.

 <!--More-->
 (updated: 2014-10-13)